kannonboy/forge-scheduler/README.md

 Schedule intervals can be updated using the `updateInterval` function exported by `scheduler.js`.

-## Debugging

-A debug webtrigger is provided for interactively registering, running, and updating schedules.
-See `debug.js` for details.

 ## Architecture

 The Forge Scheduler uses a combination of a 5 minute [scheduled trigger](https://developer.atlassian.com/platform/forge/manifest-reference/modules/scheduled-trigger/) and [async events](https://developer.atlassian.com/platform/forge/runtime-reference/async-events-api/) to implement fine-grained